-In the post I tried to cover the entire IPv4 address space with as few WHOIS calls as possible.
+In the post, I tried to cover the entire IPv4 address space with as few WHOIS calls as possible.
 I came up with a piece of code that would start 8 threads that would each crawl a separate portion of the IPv4 address space.
-Each time they got a record back the block range would be examined and the next look up would be after that range.
+Each time they got a record back the block range would be examined and the next lookup would be after that range.

-I wondered if I could use a MapRuduce job on AWS EMR to speed this process up.
+I wondered if I could use a MapReduce job on AWS EMR to speed this process up.
 In this blog post I'll walk through the steps I took to see how well a Hadoop job on a cluster of 40 machines can perform with a network-bound problem.

-Can't you just download the data from the registries?
+Can't you just download the data from the Registries?